 As I mentioned above, the fanny pack/hip seat is an AWESOME feature that I use all of the time to store my stuff.
 With the newborn insert, this carrier takes you all the way from infant to toddlerhood.
 It can be worn 9 different ways making it very flexible for all types of travel.
 It also has a breathable mesh that is perfect for baby carrying on hot days.

 I personally have a bad upper back and shoulders and I find any pressure on my neck and shoulders to immediately give me a headache.
 This carrier places a lot of weight on the hips and takes the pressure off of the shoulders and neck.
 I can wear this carrier for at least an hour without it bothering my back, which is huge for me!
 I also love the design of this carrier, and my husband thinks its the best baby carrier for dads because it’s not too feminine in design.

 A note about babywearing safety

 If you are going without a stroller, you will suddenly need a space to store all your stuff.
 Over the shoulder bags do not work well when baby carrying so backpacks are really the best bet.

 We have the JuJuBe Backpack Diaper Bag and I love this bag.
 It’s so great to be handsfree and I actually like wearing a backpack to balance the weight out.
 Other options include hip satchels (aka fanny packs!) or carriers with pockets.

 What Is Your Favorite Baby Carrier for Travel?

 I’m always curious to hear what is new in the babywearing world, even though my babywearing days are limited now!
+Don’t be shy!
+I would love to know what your favorite carrier for travel is.
+I am also looking to update and add more content to this post.
 Drop me a line in the comments below if you have another favorite suggestion.